 Implementation of this Agreement is directed by the two integrated conservation agreements consisting of this Candidate Conservation Agreement with Assurances (CCAA) for activities conducted on non-Federal lands and an integrated Candidate Conservation Agreement (CCA) for conservation measures and covered activities implemented on Federal lands.
-The CCAA/CCA is a voluntary agreement intended to provide a net conservation benefit to monarch butterflies and to address the potential effects of maintenance and modernization activities within energy and transportation lands on the monarch butterfly and their populations.
+The Agreement is a voluntary agreement intended to provide a net conservation benefit to monarch butterflies and to address the potential effects of maintenance and modernization activities within energy and transportation lands on the monarch butterfly and their populations.
 This Agreement encompasses monarch habitat within the species range across the lower 48 states of the U.S. (covered area; Figure 4-1.
 Migration Range Map of Monarchs (from Xerces Society 2018a)).
 Within this Agreement, Partners may enroll their energy and transportation lands (enrolled lands) that are included within the covered area described in Section 4.1.
 Within the enrolled lands, Partners then commit to adopting a targeted amount of conservation measures based on the extent of lands enrolled (adopted acres).
 Conservation measures consist of activities described in Section 6 of this Agreement that are expected to sustain, enhance, and restore conditions favorable for monarch breeding and foraging.
 The net conservation benefit resulting from this Agreement is the on-the-ground conservation of the Partners’ adopted acres maintaining a network of monarch habitat across both non-Federal and Federal lands.
-Signatories to this Agreement receive assurances, on non-Federal lands, and regulatory predictability on Federal lands, from the Service that additional conservation measures beyond those in the Agreement will not be required and additional restrictions or limitations will not be imposed upon them should the species become listed in the future.
+Signatories to this Agreement receive assurances on enrolled non-Federal lands from the Service that additional conservation measures beyond those in the Agreement will not be required for monarch butterflies, and additional restrictions or limitations will not be imposed upon them in enrolled areas should the species become listed in the future.
+They also have regulatory predictability on enrolled Federal lands through the Section 7 biological and conference opinion.